April 10, 2019

 How is population growth?
 What is the age distribution?
 Is your target market based on income and job types in the area?
 What is the average education level?
 Do the majority of residents come from an ethnic background?
 Does the neighborhood lifestyle align with your practice?

 When valuating a dental practice, the physical location of the practice and type of building in which it resides will be at the top of the prospectus list of demographics to help determine fair market value.

 State the facts

 In addition to the obvious percentage breakdown of patient demographics by gender and age brackets, a list of nearby specialists will help determine if your practice will thrive in the current climate.
-For example, if your practice is geared toward children (i.e., pediatric dentistry or ortho), you’ll want to be in a younger community.
+For example, if your practice is geared toward children (i.e., pediatric dentistry or orthodontics), you’ll want to be in a younger community.
 If you do a lot with implants and prosthodontics, you’ll want to be in an older community.
 If you are planning on offering Medicaid and lots of insurance options, you can be a low- to middle-income area.
-Conversely, if you want to be more FFS and offering a lot of cosmetic services, being in an affluent area would be advantageous.
+Conversely, if you want to be more fee-for-service (FFS) and offer a lot of cosmetic services, being in an affluent area would be advantageous.